KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 > For the complete bifurcal-axis procession — showing **🛤️ Theon** and **🕷️ Nekron** as parallel centropic and entropic axes emerging from **L₀** — see **Part I, Stratum I, Section 1: The Two Trees**.

 Each pair (Cᵢ, Eᵢ) forms a balanced spectral operator about ⚫.
-The full set constitutes the **Dual Spectrum** of the Dimensional Lattice:
+The full set constitutes the **Polar Spectrum** of the Dimensional Lattice:

 \[
 \mathrm{Spec}(H_c \cup H_e) = \{\pm\lambda_i\}